averageflow/spring-warehouse/README.md

 * The docker compose file contains "secrets" which for a production-ready application is not great.
 Either the file should be encrypted in a certain fashion or the secrets should be obtained from a Vault (Hashicorp Vault comes to mind).
-* The API should be secured.
-Refer to [#6](https://github.com/averageflow/spring-warehouse/issues/6).
 * Distributed tracing would be a good addition to the application specially if it were to communicate with more services in its operations.
 Personal choice would be [Jaeger](https://www.jaegertracing.io/).